andysowar/learn_command_line_exercises/chapter_16/Readme.md

 >The output is: `4.0K	foo.txt`

+>I can also use `ls -sk foo.txt'

+>Output: 4 foo.txt

 ######Can you output all the txt files in this directory?

 >Definitely, using the `cat` & `*` commands: `cat *.txt`.